TStand90/roguelike-tutorials-website/content/tutorials/tcod/v2/part-3.md

 Now that we've demonstrated to ourselves that our room and tunnel functions work as intended, it's time to move on to an actual dungeon generation algorithm.
 Our will be fairly simple; we'll place rooms one at a time, making sure they don't overlap, and connect them with tunnels.

-We'll need two additional things in the `RectangularRoom` class to ensure that two rooms don't overlap.
-First, we'll need to know where the "center" of each room is.
-Secondly, we'll want a method that tells us if our room is intersecting with another room.

-Enter the following methods into the `RectangularRoom` class:
+We'll want a method that tells us if our room is intersecting with another room.
+Enter the following into the `RectangularRoom` class:

 {{< codetab >}} {{< diff-tab >}} {{< highlight diff >}}
 +from __future__ import annotations

+import random
-from typing import Tuple
+from typing import Iterator, Tuple

+import tcod

 from game_map import GameMap
 import tile_types